SGPracing/Project_SharkAttack/README.md

 ### Secondary: ###
 * to find the acttack fatality rate for the top 10 activities (as a single variable) <br />

+## Methods ##
+The dataset *attacks.csv* was sourced from Shark Research Institute.
+Targetted data cleaning and analysis was performed under *Python* and *Pandas*.
+The entire process was carefully worked in order to allow statistical analysis as accurate as possible.

+## Results ##